 Matt is the Conservative Member of Parliament representing Edmonton Riverbend.
-A long time resident of south Edmonton, Matt is the former Member of the Legislative Assembly and also the youngest government provincial politician prior to May 2015.
+A longtime resident of south Edmonton, Matt is the former Member of the Legislative Assembly and also the youngest government provincial politician prior to May 2015.

-In spring 2013, one year after being elected, he introduced a private member’s bill entitled Compassionate Care Leave Legislation, the first of its kind in the history of Alberta.
+Born and raised in Edmonton, Matt attended the University of Alberta, where he graduated in 2004.
+As an MLA, Matt introduced a private member’s bill entitled Compassionate Care Leave Legislation, the first of its kind in the history of Alberta.
 The legislation provides a leave of absence for an employee from his/her employer while taking care of a terminally ill loved one.
 Furthermore, he also had two of his motions pass unanimously in the Legislature Chamber.
 First, to provide support for playgrounds when new schools for young families are built in the province of Alberta.
 He also urged the provincial government to conduct a review of the childcare policy in the province.
-Matt has also chaired the Capital Region Government Caucus, Youth Secretariat, and was a member of the provincial Alberta Treasury Board.
-In addition, he’s chaired Alberta’s Results Based Budgeting for Environment and Resource Stewardship.
+In addition to his MLA duties, Matt chaired the Capital Region Government Caucus, Youth Secretariat, was a member of the provincial Alberta Treasury Board and chaired Alberta’s Results Based Budgeting for Environment and Resource Stewardship.

-- Focused on keeping our community safe, Matt worked with Edmonton Police Services and Edmonton Fire Services to enhance their presence in our communities, including overseeing new fire hall in Rutherford community and police station in Windermere community.
+- Focusing on keeping our community safe, Matt worked with Edmonton Police Services and Edmonton Fire Services to enhance their presence in our communities, including overseeing new fire hall in Rutherford community and police station in Windermere community.